slidertom/GDC/README.md

  Compatibility: C++17 standard

 Stateless drawings.
 GDCPaint must be provided for the any drawing function.
-Similar approach as SKIA does
+Similar approach as [Skia](https://skia.org/) does.
+Skia was too heavy and a bit limited for the (svg groups)[https://developer.mozilla.org/en-US/docs/Web/SVG/Element/g] support.

  Dependencies:
  SVG - <fstream>